History of Wrigley Field in Timeline

 2016: Ricketts family acquires rooftop locations

-By the end of the 2016 season, the Ricketts family had acquired ten of the rooftop locations, with a financial stake in an eleventh.
+By the end of the 2016 season, the Ricketts family had acquired ten of the rooftop locations surrounding Wrigley Field, with a financial stake in an eleventh.

-During the 2016 postseason, fans began writing messages in chalk on the outer brick wall of Wrigley Field, an event encouraged by the Cubs that gained local and national attention.
+During the 2016 postseason, fans began writing messages in chalk on the outer brick wall of Wrigley Field, an event that gained local and national attention.

-In 2016, Toyota, a Cubs 'legacy partner', expanded its signage in and around Wrigley Field, including branding on parking lots.
+In 2016, Toyota, as one of the team's "legacy partners," began displaying other signage in and around Wrigley Field, including branding on all of its parking lots.

-In 2016, the Wrigley Field marquee was temporarily removed and restored, featuring new paint, a new LED display board, and new neon lights.
-The back of the sign was also repainted green, visible from inside the terrace level.
+In 2016, the Wrigley Field marquee was temporarily removed and restored.
+The restoration included new paint, a new LED display board, and new neon lights.
+The back of the sign also received a new green paint job, visible from inside the terrace level.

 2017: Dugout Redesign

-During the 2017 offseason, the home (third base) dugout and adjacent seating were redesigned to be portable, and the playing field will accommodate a regulation size 120-yard football field that will run east-west, unlike the Bears, when the stadium was north-south.
+During the 2017 offseason, the home (third base) dugout and adjacent seating were redesigned to be portable, and the playing field will accommodate a regulation size 120-yard football field that will run east-west.

 April 9, 2018: Hotel Zachary Opens

-On April 9, 2018, the Hotel Zachary, located across Clark Street from Wrigley Field, opened for business in time for the Cubs' first home game of the season.
+On April 9, 2018, the Hotel Zachary opened for business in time for the Cubs' first home game.

 July 2019: Gary Pressy's Consecutive Games Record